utilitywarehouse/design-systems/MIGRATION_GUIDE.md

 - When used with version *alpha.28* or later of the `react-icons` package, the color of the `Icon` component needs to be set with the `sx` styling prop rather than the `color` prop.
 This is detailed below.
+- When installing v1 non-alpha versions of `customer-ui-material` there can sometimes be multiple different versions of `@mui/material` installed, which can lead to missing CSS styles.
+To avoid this please add `@mui/material` to your package.json with the exact same version number (including any `^` if there is one) as is in the package.json of the version of `customer-ui-material` you are using.
+This is annoying, we know, and are looking into how best to resolve this issue.

 ### Example migrations